In this article

 The cost usually depends on the type of program that you choose.
 Most programs offer pre-doctoral, advanced, and allied dental education programs.

-The following is a list of dental schools that offer low-cost dental work, organized by state.
-These are all accredited by the Commission on Dental Accreditation (CODA):
+Below is a list of dental schools that offer low-cost dental work, organized by state.
+They are all accredited by the Commission on Dental Accreditation (CODA).

 University of Alabama School of Dentistry at UAB